 Chiringuitos (beach bars) pump out loud reggae music and people sip on expensive Mojitos (5-10 Euros).
-Young people from all over the world show off their toned bodies and smoke strong cigarettes (among other things) and the constant buzz of beach life makes it impossible not to feel excited.
+Beautiful people from all over the world show off their toned bodies and smoke strong cigarettes (among other things) and the constant buzz of beach life makes it impossible not to feel excited.

-Many of Barcelona’s wilder beach-goers make the most of the nudist beach, Marbella.
-In fact, nudity is legal at all of Barcelona’s beaches, and in the city too.
+Many of Barcelona’s wilder beach-goers make the most of the nudist stretches at Marbella beach.
+In fact, nudity is legal at many of Barcelona’s beaches.
 You may even see the elephant man and his friends, who seem to hang out (literally) across the city all summer.
 They’ve got some great tans!